servicecatalog/oscm-dockerbuild/README.md

 # Setup

 ## Prepare directory on the host
-We require a directory on the docker host which holds various data such as persistent database data, configuration data and so on.
-We will use `/docker` as an example, please substitute your own directory path.
+We require an install directory named `docker` on the docker host which holds various data such as persistent database data, configuration data and so on.
+Choose any location you prefer.
+As example we will create this directory on the root level and refer to this as '/docker' in the following.

 ```sh
 mkdir /docker